Theory of Operation

 Extracting a 7.1 audio track from an MKV and rendering it as stereo requires folding eight channels into two.
 The math is defined by international standards and is not lossless in any perceptual sense — but it is principled.

-A 7.1 mix contains eight discrete channels arranged around the listener.
-Each has a specific intended acoustic position and a specific role in the mix:
+A 7.1 mix contains eight discrete channels arranged around the listener:

 FilmStrip uses a LoRo (Left-Only/Right-Only) downmix, the standard defined by ITU-R BS.775 and ATSC A/52.
 It is called "Left-Only/Right-Only" because the output channels are independently derived — there is no phase encoding between them.
 The result plays correctly on any stereo system without special decoding.

-Why LFE is dropped: The LFE channel is band-limited to approximately 120 Hz and carries content specifically mixed for a subwoofer running at cinema reference levels.
+Why LFE is dropped The LFE channel is band-limited to approximately 120 Hz and carries content specifically mixed for a subwoofer running at cinema reference levels.
 Adding it to the stereo output at any significant gain would cause uncontrolled low-frequency energy on systems that cannot handle it — small speakers, earbuds, laptop transducers — risking distortion or damage.
 ITU explicitly specifies that LFE should not be included in a stereo downmix.
-The full-range channels already contain the low-frequency content of the music and ambient effects; only the extreme bass effects are lost, and they aren't reproducible on typical listening hardware anyway.
+The full-range channels already contain the low-frequency content of the music and ambient effects.

-The result is a serviceable, intelligible stereo mix.
-It won't replicate the spatial experience of the theatrical presentation, but it prioritizes the most important element — dialogue — and preserves the music and primary effects in a form that translates well to headphones.
+The result is a serviceable, intelligible stereo mix that prioritizes the most important element — dialogue — and preserves the music and primary effects in a form that translates well to headphones.

 Each step runs in sequence, writing intermediate results to a temporary directory.
 The source file is never modified.

 ffmpeg decodes the selected audio stream.
 If Dialog Guard is enabled on a 5.1 or 7.1 source, it first splits out the center channel, normalizes it independently, and reassembles the multichannel signal before the downmix.
-If level riding is enabled, dynaudnorm runs next on the full multichannel signal.
-The filter chain then resamples to 44.1 kHz, downmixes to stereo via aformat=channel_layouts=stereo, and runs a brick-wall limiter (alimiter=limit=0.99:attack=5:release=50:level=false) to catch any inter-sample peaks from channel summation.
+For stereo or mono sources, Stereo Dialog Assist performs the equivalent operation on the mid (L+R) signal.
+If the High Pass Filter is enabled, two cascaded 80 Hz biquads (highpass=f=80,highpass=f=80) run next, rolling off subsonic content at 24 dB/oct before the downmix.
+The filter chain then downmixes to stereo via an explicit pan filter using the matrix described in From Surround to Stereo, resamples to 44.1 kHz, and applies Level Riding (dynaudnorm) on the stereo mix when enabled.
+A brick-wall limiter (alimiter=limit=0.99:attack=5:release=50:level=false) runs last to catch any inter-sample peaks from channel summation.
 The result is a temporary 24-bit PCM WAV file.

 24-bit depth is chosen rather than 16-bit to preserve headroom for subsequent processing steps.
 Loudness normalization may apply a gain of several dB; 24 bits provides 144 dB of dynamic range so there is no meaningful resolution loss at any gain setting.